davidgatti/my-development-setup/04_virtual_box/README.md

 But when I decided to use a reverse proxy like Nginx, it became clear that I won't be able to use this setup, because I was unable to use port 80. macOS won’t allow it and change this behavior would decrease security of my system.
 At first I used port 8080 so I would have to type `http://google.loc:8080`, but this approach was so unclean, that I decided to find a better solution.

 Thankfully you can configure VirtualBox to have a fixed IP no matter the network you connect to.
-Because if you were to use the “Bridge Adapter” option, yes the running system would get an IP from your home router, but then if you were to go to a different network your VB system would get a different IP, meaning you would have to change for example your /etc/hosts file each time.
+Because if you were to use the “Bridge Adapter” option, yes the running system would get an IP from your home router, but then if you were to go to a different network your VB system would get a different IP, meaning you would have to change for example your `/etc/hosts` file each time.
 Super annoying.

 ## How to set a fixed IP to Virtual Box

 Open up VirtualBox and go to general Preference window of VB.
 From the new window select the Network tab and add a new card.
-Once aded select it and click the little screw driver icon.
+Once added select it and click the little screw driver icon.

 <div align="center">
 	<img src="https://raw.githubusercontent.com/davidgatti/my-development-setup/master/04_virtual_box/images/1.png">